QuentinRa/blog.quentinra.dev/tools/git/server-install.md

-## Introduction : server side
+## Introduction: server side

 [Go back](index.md)

 Here we will take ``Github`` for example but things are the same everywhere

-A repository is basically a project where you will store your code.
+A repository is a project (literally it's a directory) where you will store your code.
 You usually put a ``README.md`` file in it, written in ``Markdown`` to describe your project.